kleinee/jns/README.md

     192.168.1.112:9090

-and will be greeted by the login page of your server.
+and you will be greeted by the login page of your server.
 Note that ip addrees and port need to adjusted to your environment.

 # Basic Scientific Stack
 Insalling the basic scientific stack is easy using pip as root: